SAP-archive/teched2021-DAT262/exercises/ex3/README.md

 ![](images/speed.png)
 <br><br>![](images/trace.png)

-As an alternative, we can plot "SPEED_M/S" and "TOTAL_DISTANCE" over time directly in SAP HANA Database Explorer.
+As an alternative, we can plot `SPEED_M/S` and `TOTAL_DISTANCE` over time directly in SAP HANA Database Explorer.
 We see two longer and a shorter period with high speed (peaks in the blue line).
 Accordingly, the orange line indicates total distance.

 ![](images/speed_distance.png)

-We can use the user-defined function "F_MOTION_STATS" as sub-query or derive additional statistics from the result.
+We can use the user-defined function `F_MOTION_STATS` as sub-query or derive additional statistics from the result.
 The below query for example takes the fine granular motion statistics and calculates hourly average and maximum of speed for a 7 day interval.
 ```SQL
 SELECT HOUR("TS"), COUNT(*), COUNT(DISTINCT "MMSI"), AVG("SPEED_M/S"), MAX("SPEED_M/S")
 	FROM "AIS_DEMO"."F_MOTION_STATS"(' "TS" BETWEEN ''2017-06-01 00:00:00'' AND ''2017-06-07 24:00:00'' ') WHERE "SPEED_M/S" > 0.5